rohitash-eng/node-api-using-express-js-and-mysql-database/README.md

 # Project Name:- node-api-using-express-js-and-mysql-database
 ### Explain:- This project demonstrates a simple backend server built with **Node.js**, **Express**, and **MySQL 8.0+**.
 It includes:

+- express 5.1.0
-- MySQL database connection using `MySQL 8.0`
+- MySQL database connection using `mysql2:3.14.2`
-- RESTful API endpoint for user signup
+- RESTful API endpoint for user sign-up

 ---